Kultarr: Habitat

 The kultarr occupies a range of different habitats preferring sparsely vegetated areas.
 Habitats include claypans, gibber plains, stony deserts, savannas, hummock (Triodia sp.) and tussock grasslands, woodlands and shrublands.
 Regional variation in habitat preference occurs with the western subspecies preferring stony, granite plains dominated by Acacia, Eremophila, and Cassia species.
 Eastern subspecies prefer sparsely vegetated clay pans in acacia woodlands.

 Torpor as an adaptation

-The kultarr is an Endotherm having a high metabolic rate, to conserve energy the kultarr enters into a state of torpor where the body temperature is reduced similar to hibernation.
-The body temperature drops to 11 °C reducing the metabolic rate by 30% conserving energy and reducing water loss.
-Torpor occurs in the evening-early morning, lasting between 2–16 hours.
+The kultarr is an endotherm having a high metabolic rate.
+To conserve energy, the kultarr enters into a state of torpor where the body temperature is reduced similar to hibernation.
+The body temperature drops to 11 °C, reducing the metabolic rate by 30%, conserving energy, and reducing water loss.
+Torpor occurs in the evening to early morning, lasting between 2–16 hours.
 Species that enter torpor are referred to as heterothermic endotherms.
 Other species of Dasyriuds in arid Australia use torpor and is an adaptation to combat limited resource availability.
 The benefits of torpor include having an extended lifetime; this is advantageous in the harsh arid environment enabling recovery of populations after stochastic weather events such as flooding or drought.
 Torpor is also used during the breeding season to ensure breeding success even during poor seasons.
+Other behaviours have been described in captivity.